ccs-1l-f20/ccs-1l-f20.github.io/README.md

     - classification... naive Bayes and sentiment classification, etc.
     - At some point, connect you to William Wang, Xifeng Yan, who are two of our local NLP experts (Computational Linguistics).
+  - Goal for Tuesday: demo of doing some NLP on some data
 * Geordie: Linux/Windows, but all programming on Linux, build a new open source Speech-To-Text software pkg
   - Got some packages: SQL db, testing it out with dedicated client
   - Some example tables, dbs